pretix/pretix/doc/development/implementation/settings.rst

 Forms
 -----

-We also provide a base class for forms that allow the modification of settings:
+Hierarkey also provides a base class for forms that allow the modification of settings. pretix contains a subclass that also adds suport for internationalized fields:

 .. autoclass:: pretix.base.forms.SettingsForm
-   :members: save

 You can simply use it like this::